 The Art Of Calling Out

 If you do it wrong, you can look like you’re picking at your friend.
 And no one likes to be picked at.
-We’re defensive by nature and we’ll just close off any messages to our stubborn little brain if we feel we’re under attack.
-Let’s say you’ve got a friend called ‘Englebert.’
+We’re defensive by nature and we’ll just close off any messages to our stubborn brain if we feel we’re under attack and our ego will come out with all gun’s blazing.
+Let’s say you’ve got a friend, called ‘Englebert.’
 Englebert is a bit down on his luck.
 His girlfriend has just left him, he hates his stressful job and his budgie, Malcolm has just died.
+(RIP, Malcolm).

-Englebert will switch off instantly and think you’re mean.
+Englebert will switch off instantly and think you’re kind of mean if he’s not quite ready for tough love level 5000.
 There will be bad feelings between you that will linger and affect your friendship, instead of strengthen it.
 Now let’s reframe it:

 “Englebert.
 I’m sorry you’re going through a hard time and I feel your pain, brother.
 I care for you and I want you to be happy so I need to be honest with you about some things.
 You used to complain about your ex every week and it’s obvious to me she didn’t make you happy and that you were both incompatible.